Adding value to grassfed cattle operations by restoring rangeland health with targeted grazing on California's Central Coast

 Research

-We will implement a 3-year program of targeted, rotational cattle grazing on two California ranches (Pinnacles Ranch and the Selleck-Ivens Ranch) and assess the ecological and economic outcomes of that management approach.
+We implemented a 3-year program of targeted, rotational cattle grazing on two California ranches (Pinnacles Ranch and the Selleck-Ivens Ranch) and assessed the ecological and economic outcomes of that management approach.

 Study Location

 Pinnacles Ranch (Paicines, CA, 200 acres) and the Selleck-Ivens Ranch (King City, CA, 630 acres) are located about 20 miles apart on California's Central Coast.
 The ranches have variable soils, topography, plant communities, and management histories.
-Both ranches show evidence of ecological degradation and decreased rangeland productivity (Figures 1-3)
+When the project started in 2018, both ranches showed evidence of ecological degradation and decreased rangeland productivity (Figures 1-3)

 Figure 1.
 Pinnacles Ranch, September 2018: Dominance of thatch dependent invasive annual grasses, slender oat (Avena Barbata) (left) and red brome (Bromus madritensis ssp. rubens) (right).